 - End-of-life planning: Define processes to archive digital products and take them offline so they no longer require energy to store and the outdated software doesn’t become a security/privacy risk.

-- Emissions measurement: Finally, benchmark emissions data of digital products and services and work toward continuous improvement.
+- Emissions measurement: Finally, benchmark digital emissions data from your organization’s digital products and services, then work toward continuous improvement.

 Responsible Power Consumption